AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 ### Section 8: Lab 1 Content

-Let's create a namespace and then we can create some resources in that new namespace:
+Let's create a namespace and then we can create a single pod in that new namespace.
+Creating single pods would generally be dont for troubleshooting or testing.
+As you will in a later lab, using a deployment which creates a replication controller is preferred as it can scale and automatically maintain a desired number of pods.

+Let's create a new namespace to use for these labs.
+All of our resource will be deployed in this new namespace.

 `kubectl create ns training-lab` {{ execute }}